Entomy/LibLangly/Stringier.Patterns/README.md

 > But wait, C# can't return multiple values!

 While true, this is remarkably pedantic.
-Whether you return an array, a struct, a class, or a tuple, you are returning multiple values wrapped up as one value.
+Whether you return an array, a struct, a class, or a tuple, you are returning multiple values as one conceptual value.
 All the parsing methods return `Result` which contains both the success state (`Boolean`) and the result of the operation (`String`). `Result` implicitly casts to both `Boolean` and `String` and can be used as such.
 This allows some conveniences without adding new methods.

 Only want to check if a `String` begins with a certain pattern?